vikrantjain/claude-code-chat/README.md

 Docker only — no local Bun or Claude Code needed.
 Containers provide the sandboxing required for `--dangerously-skip-permissions` mode.

+> **⚠️ Warning:** Do not run agents with `--dangerously-skip-permissions` outside of Docker.
+This flag gives Claude unrestricted access to tools including file writes, shell commands, and network calls.
+Always use a container (running as a non-root user) to isolate agents from your host system.

 ## Architecture

 ```mermaid